kouverk/wordle-app/README.md

 # Wordle Bitch

-A multiplayer Wordle app for playing with friends — no ads, no NYT subscription, just pure word-guessing fun.
+A multiplayer Wordle app for playing with friends — no ads, no NYT subscription, just wordle.

 ## Why This Exists